ZICCORP/deep-learning-projects/feed-forward-neural-net-projects/bank-customer-churn-prediction/huggingfaces/README.md

 license: bsd-2-clause
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces#reference
+Play with the model at https://huggingface.co/spaces/Ukemelem/Bank-customer-churn-prediction